-To qualify for entry into the School of Medicine, candidates are required to have a minimum of 30 half courses or 15 full courses (or in combination) at the undergraduate university level.
+To qualify for entry into the School of Medicine, candidates are required to have a minimum of 30 half courses or 15 full courses (or in combination) at the undergraduate university level completed by June 30th of the year of entry.
 This would typically equate to a total OMSAS course load weighting of 30 (see OMSAS Weighting in the table below).
 This requirement must be fulfilled by the June 30th prior to possible entry into the program.

 At the time of application: